 You’ve probably not given it much thought, but the reason why gold is yellow (or rather, golden) is deeply ingrained in its atomic structure — and it’s because of something called relativistic quantum chemistry.
-Simply put, gold’s electrons move so fast that they exhibit relativistic contraction, shifting the wavelength of light absorbed to blue and reflecting the opposite color: golden.
+Simply put, because it’s a very large atom, gold’s electrons move so fast that they exhibit relativistic contraction, shifting the wavelength of light absorbed to blue and reflecting the opposite color: golden yellow.

-If we want to understand why gold is yellow, we first have to understand what color is in the first place.
+If we want to understand why gold is yellow, we first have to understand why things are colored in the first place.
 White light — what we usually simply call light — is a mixture of a lot of colors, all with their individual wavelength.
 When light bounces off any object, it is reflected, scattered, and absorbed (to some degree).
-So a wavelength might arrive at the object, but another one may leave it.
-This is the (simplified) mechanism that is responsible for giving things their color.
-The human eye absorbs the wavelength and transforms it into color.
-It should be noted that objects have their own physical color, but the color our eyes see might be somewhat different, depending on a host of contextual (i.e. viewing angle) and biophysical cues (i.e. any disability).
+So a wavelength might be absorbed by the surface of an object, but others will bounce off.
+The human eye absorbs the wavelength that is reflected by the different surfaces in our environment and sends this signal to the brain where it is processed as color by the visual cortex.
+It should be noted all surfaces have their own physical color, but the color our eyes perceive might be somewhat different from person to person, depending on a host of contextual (i.e. viewing angle) and biophysical cues (i.e. any disability).

 It wasn’t until Newton that we realized light is the source of color.
-This fascinated numerous scientists and artists, included James Clerk Maxwell, Hermann von Helmholtz, and even Goethe, who greatly improved our understanding of colors and the effects they have on us.
+This fascinated numerous scientists and artists, including James Clerk Maxwell, Hermann von Helmholtz, and even Johann Wolfgang von Goethe, who greatly improved our understanding of colors and the effects they have on us.
 They happened to revolutionize physics in the process, but that’s a story for another time.
 Back to gold.